shaik-zeenath-kousar/employee-salary-predictor/README.md

 Years of Experience

-Flask sends the input to the ML model.
+Flask sends this input to the ML model.

-Model predicts the salary using the trained .pkl file.
+The model predicts the salary using the trained model.pkl.

 The predicted salary is displayed below the form in green with a ₹ symbol.

 🔄 Change the Port (Optional)
-To change the default port, update the last line of app.py:
+To change the port, modify the last line of app.py:

 python
 Copy
 Edit
 app.run(debug=True, port=8080)
-You can replace 8080 with any other available port.
+Replace 8080 with your desired port number.

 🧪 Train the Model (Optional)
-To retrain or update the machine learning model with new data:
+To retrain the model with new data:

 bash
 Copy
 Edit
 python trainmodel.py
-Ensure your salary.csv file has the following structure:
+Make sure your salary.csv follows this format:

-c
+cs
 Copy
 Edit
 Name,Age,Role,Experience,Salary
 John,30,Developer,5,50000
 Alice,28,Designer,3,40000
 Bob,35,Manager,8,70000
-The model will be saved as model.pkl after training.
+A new model.pkl file will be generated.

 🙋‍♀️ About the Author
 Made with 💖 by Zeenath Kousar Shaik